JaccoR/hass-entso-e/README.md

 # Home Assistant ENTSO-e Transparency Platform Energy Prices
 Custom component for Home Assistant to fetch energy prices of all European countries from the ENTSO-e Transparency Platform (https://transparency.entsoe.eu/).
 Day ahead energy prices are added as a sensor and can be used in automations to switch equipment.
-24 Hour forecast of the energy prices is in the sensors attributes.
+A 24 Hour forecast of the energy prices is in the sensors attributes.

 #### API Access
 You need an ENTSO-e Restful API key for this integration.
 To request this API key, register on the [Transparency Platform](https://transparency.entsoe.eu/) and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.